St. Mark's Episcopal School (West University Place, Texas): Facilities

-The school occupies four main buildings on campus that include three complete computer labs, one library used by all students, three complete science labs, a full basketball court which functions as a gymnasium and stage, a multi-purpose cafeteria, a "flex space" used for extracurricular activities, a music room, an art room, and large bright classroom spaces.
-The campus is networked so students may work in the labs or on classroom computers.
-The facility surrounds an attractive courtyard and gardens where children enjoy lunch or outside lessons.
-Technology is integrated into the curriculum, and the school includes a robust one-to-one iPad program.
+The school occupies four main buildings on campus, including three computer labs, a library, three science labs, a basketball court serving as a gymnasium and stage, a multi-purpose cafeteria, a "flex space" for extracurricular activities, a music room, and an art room.
+The campus is networked, allowing students to work in the labs or on classroom computers.

 Extended Care

-The After School program is available to families with students in grades Preschool 3s through 8th grade needing daily or part-time after school care.
-The program includes snack time, outside recreation, extensive homework time for older students or informal inside activities for younger children.
+The afterschool program is available to families with students in grades preschool 3s through 8th grade who need daily or part-time after-school care.
+The program includes snack time, outside recreation, homework time for older students, and informal indoor activities for younger children.

-The before school program is available to families in need of an early drop-off for students in Preschool 3s through 8th Grade.
+The before-school program is available to families in need of an early drop-off for students in preschool 3s through 8th Grade.

 Clubs and Activities

-In Middle School, students participate in Elective Credit options that allow students to explore their interests and find new passions.
-Additionally, clubs meet one day a week after school.
-Some of the clubs include cooking, piano, guitar, violin, Tae Kwon Do, USA Chess, ceramics, fencing, golf and origami.
+Some of the clubs include cooking, piano, guitar, violin, Tae Kwon Do, USA Chess, ceramics, fencing, golf, and origami.